-Ross Wantland is a farm-raised social justice and violence prevention educator.
+Ross Wantland (Director) is a farm-raised social justice and violence prevention educator.
 He received his Master’s in Education in Educational Policy Studies and BS in Psychology with a minor in Women's Studies, all at the University of Illinois.
-Since 2009 he has worked as the Assistant Director in the Office of Inclusion and Intercultural Relations, where he coordinates Diversity and Social Justice Education.
+Since 2009 he has worked as the Director of Diversity and Social Justice Education.
 Prior to this, he worked for eight years with sexual assault prevention at the Women's Resources Center.
 Before working at the University, Ross worked in both rape crisis and domestic violence centers, and co-founded Men Against Sexual Violence.
 In his spare time, Ross enjoys gardening.
 He lives in Champaign with his partner, their beautiful boy, and one ornery cat.

 Amy Wildman (Office Support Specialist) is a Champaign resident and a 2011 graduate of the University of Illinois with a B.A. in English.
 She is currently enrolled in the UI’s Master of Library and Information Science program.
 Her employment with the University has included working with the Illinois Early Intervention Clearinghouse, the Micro and Nanotechnology Laboratory, and the Carl R. Woese Institute for Genomic Biology.